Here’s a cheat sheet for ZFS snapshots, focusing on essential commands and concepts to help you efficiently work with them.

 - Command:

-bash zfs rename <pool>/<dataset>@<old-snapshot-name> <pool>/<dataset>@<new-snapshot-name>
+bash zfs rename <pool>/<dataset>@<old-snapshot-name> <pool>/<dataset>@<new-snapshot-name> - Example:

 bash zfs rename mypool/mydataset@backup-2024-09-26 mypool/mydataset@backup-sept